semihsalihoglu-uw/cs848-fall-2024/README.md

 Ultimately, the main thing I am looking for is a demonstration of serious critical reading of the paper.

 ## Project Deliverables
-There are two main deliverables of your project, a 6-page paper and the source code of your project with instructions to run your code.
+There are three deliverables of your project, 1) a presentation in the last seminar; 2) a 6-page paper; and 3) the source code of your project with instructions to run your code.
+The deadline for the paper and the code will be determined later.
++ Project Presentation: 15 minute long presentation, similar to your paper presentations and if appropriate a demo
 + Project Paper: The project papers will be 6 pages.
 You can have extra pages for the references.
 They will be written in the two-column ACM proceedings format, using one of the ACM SIG Proceedings Templates.
 + Project Source Code: Please put your source code into github and include a link in your project writeup.
 On the github page, please document exactly how to run your source code.

+## Project Ideas
+Here are a few project ideas.
+You are welcome to come up with your own project ideas:
+- Building a sophisticated-enough application using an RDF, Datalog, or property graph database.
+This can be building a question and answering system that uses LLMs and RAG, a Datalog application, e.g., one that does declarative networking as in these projects: [1](https://dl.acm.org/doi/pdf/10.1145/1592761.1592785) or [2](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2009/EECS-2009-173.pdf).
+- An experiment and analysis work evaluating the performance of LLMs on a beyond relational system, e.g., how accurate the queries generated by LLMs are (e.g., see [this paper](https://arxiv.org/pdf/2311.07509)) or how accurate are LLMs in generating RDF triples from text documents?
+- Doing a mini-research on a core component of an RDF or property graph database.
+For property graph database I suggest using [Kùzu](https://github.com/kuzudb/kuzu).
+For RDF databases, we can discuss the options.
+The core components could be storage manager, query processor, or the optimizer.
+- There is no established Datalog system I can recommend but you can find one.
+A good project is to develop a very simple, in-memory, Datalog system that implements one core Datalog query processing algorithm and the magic-sets optimization.
+This is a very good implementation-heavy project for people interested in the internals of the system.
+A similar project can be done for RDF as well.
+The goals of such projects are to give you a feel for the different core components of data management systems.

 ## Presentations
-Each student will be doing 1 presentation in the term.
+Each student will be doing 1 or 2 presentations in the term.
+The amount will depend on the class size.
 Each presentation will be about 25 minutes long.
 Here are the important points summarizing what you have to do for your presentations.

 + You must present with slides.
 The content in your slides should be your own but you can use others' materials, e.g.,